-And its the same with phobia of dirty.
+And its the same with fear of dirty.
 Sometimes just a passing thought of dirtiness can set off a panic attack.

 Most folks with phobias, including automysophobes, generally realize that their fears are unfounded or excessive, but they’re unable to overcome them – because the ‘rules’ which govern their response are at an unconscious level.

 The presence of actual physical symptoms of fear of dirty makes it even more difficult.
 Given how unpleasant that can be, it’s hardly surprising that most people with automysophobia simply learn to avoid the dirtiness situations that frighten them.

 But avoidance is not the best way to cope with any phobia.
 Besides the limitations on your life, having an untreated anxiety disorder may leave you more vulnerable to psychological disorders like depression or alcohol abuse.
 A phobia can also strain your relationships with friends, relatives, and coworkers.